How to Prepare Your Cut Flower Garden Bed for the Spring Season

 So, let me catch you up if you’re new here.

 I’m a hobby gardener who has a small cut flower garden and grows seeds inside a greenhouse.
-Each raised bed and garden container contains flowers with different bloom times throughout the growing season.
+Each raised bed and garden container contains flowers that bloom at different times throughout the growing season.

 apricot strawflowers and sweet peas growing in the cut flower garden with greenhouse in background: How to prepare a flower bed for spring

-When growing a cut flower garden, it is specifically designed for harvesting fresh cut flowers, which differs from other garden bed types.
+A cut flower garden is specifically designed for harvesting fresh cut flowers, which differs from other garden bed types.

 New seed starts growing in the June cut flower garden raised beds

-If you don’t already have an established garden bed, your first step to preparing your new flower garden is to find the right location.
+If you don’t already have an established garden bed, the first step to preparing your new flower garden is finding the right location.

-Check to make sure the area is free from tree roots or buried utility lines in the area where you’re considering growing your garden.
-Be sure the space has well-drained soil to prevent waterlogging, which can be harmful to plant health.
+Check to ensure the area where you’re considering growing your garden is free from tree roots or buried utility lines.
+Also, make sure the space has well-drained soil to prevent waterlogging, which can harm plant health.

-Preparing your cut flower garden beds for the spring season includes selecting a sunny location for optimal bloom growth.
+Preparing your cut flower garden beds for spring includes selecting a sunny location for optimal bloom growth.

 Consider the amount of sunlight the area receives daily.
 Most flowering plants thrive in full sun, requiring at least six hours of direct sunlight to bloom abundantly.
 Evaluate the exposure throughout the day to guide your plant selection to match the garden’s specific conditions.